 Cold Weather Construction Issue#1: Air Sealing is Crucial

 It’s crucial that you start by understanding that insulation and air sealing are different things.
 Insulation describes a substance that reduces the movement of thermal energy by conduction.
 It’s good and necessary for any efficient home, but insulation is not the whole picture.
 Unfortunately, the most common forms of residential insulation offer little resistance to the passage of air through them, even if they do score a high R-rating.
 And it’s this permeability that requires you to pay attention to air sealing if you want a cold-weather-worthy building.
 The video below explains the crucial details.

 Air sealing is mostly about preventing the migration of warm, moist indoor air into cold cavities within exterior walls and unheated attics.
 If this movement is allowed to happen, moisture vapour in the heated air will condense as liquid water when it cools below the dew point.
 And liquid water is the last thing you want inside walls and attics.

-The place to begin blocking air leakage paths is wherever the integrity of drywall and polyethylene vapour barriers has been compromised.
+The place to begin blocking air leakage paths is wherever the integrity of drywall and polyethylene vapour barrier has been compromised.
 This means gaps around doors, windows, electrical boxes and attic hatches.
 Strategies vary depending on the situation, but the goal is always the same: to stop air movement between the climate-controlled interior surface of a wall and the temperature-variable zones within wall and ceiling cavities.

 If your structure includes exposed beams that penetrate finished wall surfaces, leave a 1/4-inch caulking space around the beams as you lay down drywall or paneling.
 This allows the air gap to be sealed permanently, preventing the internal wall condensation that would otherwise occur.
 Use polyurethane caulking, too.
 It remains highly flexible and completely paintable.

-This is one reason it’s useful to put 1 1/2 or 2-inch-thick rigid foam panels on the outside of exterior frame walls, underneath the siding, masonry or stucco.
+All this is one reason it’s useful to put 1 1/2- or 2-inch-thick rigid foam panels on the outside of exterior frame walls, underneath the siding, masonry or stucco.
 It breaks the thermal bridging caused by wall studs, and boosts energy performance by creating an unbroken layer of insulation.
 Besides lower heating and cooling bills, rigid foam also makes your building envelope less condensation-prone.
 By warming internal wall cavities with an exterior layer of insulation, the foam reduces the chance of condensation in areas where air sealing details might not be adequate.

-Cold Weather Construction Issue#3: Mechanical Ventilation is Important
+Cold Weather Construction Issue#3: Mechanical Ventilation Is Important

 When I was a boy, my parents had replacement windows installed in our house and the effectiveness of the new hardware caused problems.
 Until then, the old windows were leaky enough to let fresh air in and moisture out.
 But a few days after the new windows were in place, liquid water began to run down the glass and pool on the window sills as a cold spell set in, eventually causing black mold to grow on window sills.
 That had never happened before, and although the problem looked like it came from the windows, they really were acting as warnings of insufficient ventilation in a now-tighter home.

 When houses get tight enough, mechanical ventilation is required to take over where leaky doors and windows used to provide fresh air by default.
-But if that ventilation simply brings cold outside air indoors, you’re no better off than if you’d opened a window or kept your leaking old windows.
+But if that ventilation simply brings cold outside air indoors, you’re no better off than if you’d opened a window or kept your leaky old windows.
 That’s why I like heat-recovery ventilators (HRVs) so much.
 They provide a steady supply of fresh air, while capturing and recycling about 90% of the heat in the stale, outgoing air stream.
-Although HRVs are not yet mandatory in all new homes, they probably should be.
+Although HRVs are not yet mandatory in all new homes, they should be.

 Cold Weather Construction Issue#4: Beating Truss Uplift